.jpg)

 And, we look back at the Rock of La Popie.
 You can just see people who climbed up the promontory – as we had – for views over the village and the valley.

-The entire town is like a museum, and it reminded me how much I love these distinctive old areas in Europe.
+The entire town is like a museum, and it reminded me how much I love these distinctive old complexes in Europe.

-Saint-Cirq Lapopie has been attracting artists since the mid-1900s.
-We enjoyed exploring the ateliers and shops as much as we appreciated wandering through the cobbled streets and medieval architecture!
+Saint-Cirq Lapopie has been attracting artists since the mid-1900s; we enjoyed exploring the ateliers and shops as much as we enjoyed appreciating the cobbled streets and medieval architecture!